kaynatq/AndroidApplicationWemoLifX/README.md

 If the user wants to discover and control smart lights using this app, at first they will have to on-board the bulbs with the existing Android apps for WeMo and LifX.
 Here is how to do this:

 * When the bulbs and WeMo switch are plugged in, they broadcast a wifi network.
 Find that network in Settings -> Wi-Fi and choose the Bulb network(WeMo/LifX).
 * Once we are connected to that wifi, we can try to add the bulb or device to the app.
 A window is shown with the available networks, choose your network and connect the bulb with it.
 The bulbs are now on-board.
+Details can be found in [LifX] (https://support.lifx.com/hc/en-us/categories/200238164-Getting-Started) and [WeMo] (http://www.belkin.com/us/support-article?articleNum=116173) sites.